 A Historical Look At Bitcoin Price: 2009-2020

-Bitcoin was first recognised as a digital cryptocurrency in late 2008, before being formally launched by an anonymous founder(s) using the pseudonym Satoshi Nakamoto in January 2009.
+Bitcoin was first recognised as a digital cryptocurrency in late 2008, before being formally launched in January 2009 by an anonymous founder(s) using the pseudonym Satoshi Nakamoto.
+Interestingly enough, experts believe that uncovering Satoshi’s identity would wreak havoc, so it’s better to remain veiled in mystery.

-In more recent years since its inception, Bitcoin has surged in recognition and also in value, somewhat surprisingly to many users and financial experts.
+Since then, Bitcoin has witnessed various rallies and crashes.
+In more recent years, despite not being a legal tender, Bitcoin has surged in recognition and also in value - pushing its past all-time high, somewhat surprisingly to many users and financial experts.

-It has come a long way since its first use more than a decade ago.
-Here at Trading Education, we’re taking a look at Bitcoin’s price history from 2009 to 2020.
+Bitcoin has come a long way since its inception and first use more than a decade ago.
+Thus, following innovator Henry Dreyfuss’ words “To look ahead, one must learn to look back” - here at Trading Education, we’re taking a look at Bitcoin’s price history from 2009 to 2020.

-“Bitcointalk”, an online forum, saw negotiations take place directly between users as to its value at the time, and it gradually gained in popularity among cryptographers at the beginning.
+“Bitcointalk”, an online forum, saw negotiations take place directly between users as to Bitcoin's value at the time, and it gradually gained in popularity among cryptographers at the beginning.

 In spite of this small rise in interest, Bitcoin’s price remained at zero for the rest of the year and into the dawn of 2010.